jonwang1026/macOS-strix-B450i/README.md

 HAVE NOT USED ON BIGSUR!!

 # IMPORTANT!!
 If you are using this EFI folder:
-    * You will need to create your own SMBIOS if you want to use iMessage, Facetime, any iServices, etc.
+    -You will need to create your own SMBIOS if you want to use iMessage, Facetime, any iServices, etc.

-    * You will also need to create your own USBMAPPING if you encounter any conflicts with your USB ports
+    -You will also need to create your own USBMAPPING if you encounter any conflicts with your USB ports

     SMBIOS guide
     https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#misc